AdineniVigneshRaghavendra/Galactic_wars/README.md

 Gives continuous shooting for 15 seconds

-🤞 Built With
+🤞 Built With:
 Engine: Godot
 Language: GDScript

-🤞 Inspiration
+🤞 Inspiration:
 This was inspired by the kind of game I used to play on my computer as a kid.